julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 ## Ambiguous

 - Required performance targets were not treated as inherently weak.
 They were considered valid measures, but not automatically meaningful goals.
-- Highly ambitious aspirations such as “be the best” were treated as starting points, not finished goals.
+- Highly ambitious aspirations such as "be the best" were treated as starting points, not finished goals.
 - Credibility required some grounding in current performance, time, resources, or prior growth.

 # Node 2.2 — Reflective Coaching

 ## In

-- Anchor reflection in a specific event
+- **BL-030:** Anchor reflection in a specific event.
-- Probe the student’s reasoning rather than accepting the first answer
+- **BL-031:** Probe the student's reasoning rather than accepting the first answer.
-- Observe the student performing the task before diagnosing the problem
+- **BL-032:** Observe the student performing the task before diagnosing the problem.
-- Teach the app before you coach the content — tool illiteracy masquerades as a learning gap
+- **BL-113:** Teach the app before you coach the content — tool illiteracy masquerades as a learning gap.
+- **BL-122:** Coach the guide's vocabulary — plain words in, adult labels out, student-generated language preferred.

 ## Out

 - **Ask open-ended questions** — not included separately because question type alone does not guarantee meaningful reflection.
-- **Distinguish the student’s interpretation from the Guide’s interpretation** — merged into probing reasoning.
+- **Distinguish the student's interpretation from the Guide's interpretation** — merged into probing reasoning.
 - **Use self-rating scales** — treated as a technique that may support reflection, not a standalone pattern.

 ## Ambiguous

 - Anchoring and probing often appeared in the same exchange.
-- They were separated by function:
-  - anchoring identifies the event being examined;
-  - probing deepens the student’s explanation.
+- They were separated by function: anchoring identifies the event being examined; probing deepens the student's explanation.
 - Observation before diagnosis was retained only when the Guide watched the task or inspected the exact work before deciding what the problem was.
+- BL-122 governs guide word-choice discipline in student-facing coaching conversations — a gap no neighbor covered: BL-062 is the parent-facing analogue (observable behavior, not character), BL-003/BL-099 cover growth-mindset language inside Launches, and BL-039/BL-040 cover metacognitive language.
+The bar in BL-122 is usefulness to the student, not clinical accuracy.

 # Node 2.3 — Student Ownership & Accountability

 ## In

-- Co-create and confirm the accountability agreement
+- **BL-033:** Co-create and confirm the accountability agreement.
-- Teach a repeatable help-seeking routine
+- **BL-034:** Teach a repeatable help-seeking routine.
-- Turn leadership potential into authentic responsibility
+- **BL-035:** Turn leadership potential into authentic responsibility.
-- Pair accountability with a clear repair pathway
+- **BL-036:** Pair accountability with a clear repair pathway.
-- Replace rescue with scheduled, time-boxed support
+- **BL-094:** Replace rescue with scheduled, time-boxed support.
+- **BL-123:** Train the hold-back as countable reps — quotas, pre-scripted probes, and a named escalation path.

 ## Out